jguix/angularjs-FlightDashboard/README.md

 >
 ...and we will also discuss the some of hidden anti-patterns

 Below I explore and discuss the hidden power in chain promises.
-Or your can simply watch the Egghead.io video tutorial:
+Or your can simply watch the [Egghead.io Video Tutorial](http://egghead.io/lessons/angularjs-chained-promises):

 ![chaining-promises video](https://f.cloud.github.com/assets/210413/1779100/787e1fb6-6840-11e3-8f87-2f8a3a1aaee0.jpg)